 Adobe Photoshop has been a proven leader in creating and editing raster imagery for years, so it’s no surprise companies and digital studios of all over the world use it as a default software in their offices.
 If you are a beginner in digital art I would highly recommend you to learn Photoshop first because it will give you points in karma when applying for a job (many companies simply state this as a strict requirement).

 Photoshop has been around for a long time so it’s no wonder there are already tons of brushes created for it.
 You can find almost every brush you need in the internet and if you are using Photoshop for some time you may have already collected you own unique set of favorite brushes.
 To my joy Photoshop brushes can now be transferred to Procreate.

 It’s not a secret Adobe Photoshop has the whole bunch of different options not only for illustrating but also for photo editing (as it comes from it’s name Photoshop was originally created for dealing with photos J ), web design and printing.
-There are build-in handful filters, camera RAW and retouch tools for your photos, slicing and saving for web for your banners and newsletters, and CMYK profiles to prepare your images for printing which Procreate doesn’t have.
+There are build-in handful filters, camera RAW and retouch tools for your photos, slicing and saving for web for your banners and newsletters, which Procreate doesn’t have.

 -Amount of layers